SidneyPrimas/MapReduce_MIT/readme.md

 I completed this lab as part of MIT’s 2016 Distributed System course ([6.824](http://nil.csail.mit.edu/6.824/2016/index.html)).
 MapReduce was the starter project for the course.
 Almost the entire class was focused on the 2nd project, building a [fault-tolerant, sharded key-value store](https://github.com/SidneyPrimas/Distributed_Systems_MIT).
 Check it out!

-For more information, see the [original MapReduce paper](http://nil.csail.mit.edu/6.824/2016/labs/lab-1.html) or the [MapReduce wiki entry](https://en.wikipedia.org/wiki/MapReduce).
+For more information on MapReduce, see the [original MapReduce paper](http://nil.csail.mit.edu/6.824/2016/labs/lab-1.html) or the [MapReduce wiki entry](https://en.wikipedia.org/wiki/MapReduce).

 Check out the lab instructions [here](http://nil.csail.mit.edu/6.824/2016/labs/lab-1.html).